SlimHintz/movie-data-eda/README.md

 - Which genres are the most successful?
 - When should a studio release their movie?

-Our results indicate that Microsoft should produce predominantly high budget films as they reprsent the lowerst overall risk when you account for outliers.
+Our results indicate that Microsoft should produce predominantly high budget films as they reprsent the lowest overall risk when you account for outliers.
 The best performing genres in this category were Sports and Musicals.
 Though we set out to demonstrate a signeficant effect of time on performance, the data simply did not support that conclusion.

 ### Business Problem